By Tom Christie | Thompson on Hollywood July 18, 2013 at 1:48PM

-With his documentary "The Act of Killing," Joshua Oppenheimer has reset the bar for tragi-comedy.
+With his documentary festival hit "The Act of Killing," Joshua Oppenheimer has reset the bar for tragi-comedy.
 As in, don’t even bother trying, Hollywood.
 Ever again.
 In fact, why don’t we just dispense with next year’s Oscar race right now and give both the best documentary and the best feature award to this film?
 It even has a musical within it, so it could take that category at the Globes, too.
+Drafthouse opens the movie limited on July 19.

 "The Act of Killing" is so disturbing on so many levels, it’s difficult to know where – and how -- to begin.
 It opens with one of the most beautiful images you’ll ever see, a building in the shape of a fish with a line of Indonesian women in fluorescent pink dancing out of its mouth.
 Two intense hours later the film ends with one of the most banal images you’ll ever see, but one preceded by a scene so harrowing, so deeply wrenching, it defies description.
 In between is like a ride to Hell in a meandering fun-house tram.
 This is a cinematic and human experience that will take days, perhaps weeks, months and years to digest.